pinar-oner/a-b_testing/README.md

 **STORY OF THE DATASET**: In "ab_testing.xlsx" dataset, which includes website information of the customer, there is information such as the number of advertisements that users see and click, as well as earnings information from here.

-We have two groups in the dataset as control group and test group
+We have two groups in the dataset as control group and test group.

 **ATTRIBUTES**: